 1. How do I know if I am classified as a PCM company and if the following FAQs apply to me?

-These FAQs apply to PCM companies carrying out process construction and process turnaround maintenance works, as well as the relevant plant owners.
-PCM companies are defined as those which are corporate members of the Association of the Process Industry (ASPRI) and endorsed by ASPRI as a PCM contractor, allowed to employ PCM Work Permit and S-Pass Holders.
+This set of FAQs apply to PCM companies carrying out process construction and process turnaround maintenance works, as well as the relevant plant owners.
+PCM companies are defined as those which are corporate members of the Association of the Process Industry (ASPRI) and endorsed by ASPRI as a PCM contractor, allowed to employ Process account Work Permit and S-Pass Holders.

 2. Will Energy & Chemicals (E&C) Plant Owners and PCM companies be allowed to resume their operations after 2 June 2020?